Third Covid wave sequentially eases India's Jan services output: PMI | www.lokmattimes.com

 New Delhi, Feb 3 The third wave of the Covid-19 pandemic has sequentially dampened India's service sector growth in January 2022.

-Accordingly, the seasonally adjusted India Services Business Activity Index came in at 51.5 (index reading) for January.
+The seasonally adjusted India Services Business Activity Index came in at 51.5 (index reading) for January, lower than 55.5 in December.

 The PMI ranges between 0 and 100, with a reading of above 50 indicating an overall increase compared to the previous month.